qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

 The subset is defined randomly, using a percentage or count value to define the total number of features in the subset.
 The percentage/count value is not applied to the whole layer, but instead to each category.

-Categories are defined according to a given attribute, which is also specified as an input parameter for the algorithm.
+Categories are defined according to a given attribute.

 Parameters
 ..........